Supreme leader in tears as huge crowd mourns slain commander in Tehran

 It was not clear if Washington had advised its allies of its plans before killing Soleimani.
 Britain, which also has troops in Iraq, said it understood why the United States had acted but called for a de-escalation to avoid war.

-Reporting by Reuters reporters in Dubai Newsroom; Jeff Mason in Washington; Ahmed Aboulenein in Baghdad; Writing by Edmund Blair; Editing by Angus MacSwan and Kevin Liffey
+Reporting by Reuters reporters in Dubai Newsroom, Jeff Mason in Washington, Ahmed Aboulenein in Baghdad, Robin Emmott in Brussels and John Irish in Paris; Writing by Edmund Blair; Editing by Angus MacSwan and Mark Heinrich